aaronpowell/aaronpowell.github.io/src/content/posts/2019-01-18-golang-wasm-1-introduction.md

 Ultimately this was pretty short post to set the stage for what we're about to undertake.

-Don't worry if you've never written a line of Go, or you've never heard of Web Assembly, we'll take this journey together.
+Don't worry if you've never written a line of Go, or you've never heard of WebAssembly, we'll take this journey together.